NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 reflective  0.30
 =========== ================

 Rim joists can have an optional element provided for ``Siding``; if not provided, it defaults to "wood siding".
+If ``ExteriorAdjacentTo`` is adiabatic, ``Siding`` must not be provided.

 HPXML Walls
 ***********

 Any wall that has no contact with the ground and bounds a space type should be specified as an ``Enclosure/Walls/Wall``.
+The ``InteriorAdjacentTo`` must be provided as one of the following locations:
+- "attic - vented"
+- "attic - unvented"
+- "basement - conditioned"
+- "basement - unconditioned"
+- "crawlspace - vented"
+- "crawlspace - unvented"
+- "garage"
+- "living space"

+The ``ExteriorAdjacentTo`` must be provided as one of the following locations:
+- "adiabatic"
+- "attic - vented"
+- "attic - unvented"
+- "basement - conditioned"
+- "basement - unconditioned"
+- "crawlspace - vented"
+- "crawlspace - unvented"
+- "garage"
+- "other heated space"
+- "other housing unit"
+- "other multifamily buffer space"
+- "other non-freezing space"
+- "outside"

 Interior walls (for example, walls solely within the conditioned space of the building) are not required.

 Walls are defined by their ``Area`` and ``Insulation/AssemblyEffectiveRValue``.